shuaianuoe/guarded-counterfactual/README.md

 Besides Carla, the following packages are also required.

 ```
-pip install carla-recourse
+gower 0.1.2
+pandas 1.5.3
+numpy 1.23.0
+scipy 1.11.1
 ```

-We should also configure a configuration file.
+First, we should also configure a configuration file.
 The exact meaning of each parameter has been noted in `config.yaml`.

 The original dataset can be found in the `datasets` folder.

+Note that all the scripts should run on Windows 10/Ubuntu 14.04 and later systems.

 ## Section 1:  test the counterfactual quality